 With regard to benefit programs, retirement benefits were reported to be either above market (for executives who retire with more than one-half of their service prior to 2004); at-market (for executives who will have more than one-half their service after 2004); or below market for executives hired after closing of the pension plan on January 1, 2006 (discussed below under "Retirement Plans and Programs").
 Our medical, life insurance, disability, vacation and severance benefits were all reported as below market, while retiree medical benefits were considered above market.
-The limited perquisites offered to Rayonier executives were reported as consistent with current market practices.
+The limited perquisites offered to Rayonier executives were reported as consistent with current market practices (discussed below under "Perquisites and Personal Benefits").